Miccighel/Readersourcing-2.0-RS_Server/postman/README.md

 # Postman collection

 `Readersourcing_2.0.postman_collection.json` is the versioned source of the public RS_Server collection.
-It preserves the organization of the original collection while keeping its requests aligned with the current Rails routes.
+It follows the organization of the original collection and documents the Rails routes exposed by RS_Server.
 The published documentation is available through the [Postman documenter](https://documenter.getpostman.com/view/4632696/2sBY4WpHKV).

 The collection uses variables for the server address, reader credentials, resource identifiers, confirmation and password